Eastern Cherokee, Southern Iroquois, and United Tribes of South Carolina

 The Eastern Cherokee, Southern Iroquois & United Tribes of South Carolina, A Heritage Society: The Cherokee Indian Tribe of South Carolina, Inc. often shortened to the Eastern Cherokee, Southern Iroquois, and United Tribes of South Carolina or abbreviated as ECSIUT is a Cherokee heritage society, 501(c)(3) nonprofit organization and a state-recognized tribe in South Carolina.
+The ECSIUT is not federally recognized by the United States Government, or eligible for services provided through the Bureau of Indian Affairs.

-The Eastern Band of Cherokee Indians, Cherokee Nation, and United Keetoowah Band of Cherokee Indians are collectively opposed to the ECSIUT, with the Cherokee Nation notably including the organization in a list of 212 "fraudulent groups" that claim Cherokee identity.
-These three federally recognized tribes uniformly uphold a strict stance against federally unrecognized Cherokee heritage groups asserting Cherokee tribal identity.
+The Eastern Band of Cherokee Indians and Cherokee Nation are collectively opposed to the ECSIUT, with the Cherokee Nation notably including the organization in a list of 212 "fraudulent groups" that claim Cherokee identity.
+These federally recognized tribes uniformly uphold a strict stance against federally unrecognized Cherokee heritage groups asserting Cherokee tribal identity.
 In 2008, the Cherokee Nation and the Eastern Band of Cherokee Indians adopted a joint resolution condemning fabricated 'Cherokee tribes' and opposing the recognition of any new tribes or bands claiming Cherokee identity at either the state or federal level.